AdobeDocs/commerce-admin.en/help/customers/audience-activation.md

 ### Dynamic blocks

 You can use dynamic blocks in a headless storefront.
-The `dynamicBlocks` GraphQL endpoint contains an input attribute called `audience_id`.
-When you call the `dynamicBlocks` endpoint, it returns a list of dynamic blocks along with any audience IDs associated with that dynamic block.
+GraphQL `dynamicBlocks` queries can contain the `audience_id`  input attribute. if you specify one or more `audience_id` values  in a `dynamicBlocks` query, it returns a list of dynamic blocks assigned to those audiences.

 #### Example usage